nicolasventer/React-Project-Template/README.md

-# Preact Project Template
+# React Project Template

-This is a template for a opinionated Preact project with many features already set up.
+This is an opinionated template for a React project with many features already set up.
-There are 4 links, each link corresponding to `Preact`/`React` `Full`/`Light` Template.
+There are 2 links, each link corresponding to `React` `Full`/`Light` Template.

 | ![full_screenshot](./misc/full_screenshot.jpeg) | ![light_screenshot](./misc/light_screenshot.jpeg) |
 | :---------------------------------------------: | :-----------------------------------------------: |